Ken Uttley: Life and career

 He captained Otago in 1937–38, when he was the highest scorer in the Plunket Shield, with 420 runs at an average of 70.00.
-In the second match, against Auckland, he scored 132 and 138.
-He won the Redpath Cup for New Zealand batsman of the season in 1937–38.
+In the second match, against Auckland, he scored 132 and 138 and won the Redpath Cup for New Zealand batsman of the season.

 Uttley married Jessie Neill in Dunedin in January 1939.
 Later that year he qualified as a doctor at the University of Otago.
 From 1940 he trained as a pathologist at Christchurch Hospital, where he established the blood bank.
 He later worked at hospitals in Timaru and Palmerston North, where he died suddenly in 1973, aged 59.
+His son Ian Uttley played for the New Zealand national rugby union team in 1963.